githubninpoka/RickMortyTest/README.md

 - some methods need refactoring but since it's a learning project I left the clumsyness in.
 - i got most of the functionality up and running but most of the code isn't really safe yet. it needs try/catch etc.
 - i'm not keen on the way i've added the dbcontext, but at least i could reuse it for both the console and the mvc app
+- i'm thinking it's probably better to have one http helper class and let that:
+	- fetch the external data
+	- CRUD the internal data (so not let the MVC app interact with the DbContext directly but through a to-be-built Web API)